nmouhoub/Multilayer-Network-Topology-Generator-MNTG/README.md

 ## Usage

-Run the program with an input file that contains the network topology.
+Run the program with a parameters file and one or more input files that contains network topologies.

 ```
 ./mntg parameters_file output_file input_file_1 input_file_2 ... input_file_k